High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Correlation between arrival directions of GeV photons and sources from the first year Fermi catalog

-In order to find sources of $E\ge 100$~GeV \gr s which individually cannot be recognized in the {\it Fermi} data in this energy band, we apply a method similar to the one discussed by \citet{dingus01} and \citet{10GeV_EGRET}.
+To find sources of $E\ge 100$~GeV \gr s that cannot individually be recognized in the {\it Fermi} data in this energy band, we apply a method similar to the one discussed by \citet{dingus01} and \citet{10GeV_EGRET}.
 Using this method, sources producing just a few photons could be identified.
-A fraction of identified sources could be false detections due to a chance coincidence between the source position and arrival direction of a background photon.
+A fraction of identified sources might be false detections because of a chance coincidence of the source position with the arrival direction of a background photon.
 The fraction of positive-to-false detections could be readily estimated.
 Real sources should largely outnumber the false source detections.
-This makes the list of sources contributing to the correlation a valuable "input catalog" for the observations with ground based \gr\ telescopes which are more sensitive than {\it Fermi} in the VHE \gr\ band, but, contrary to {\it Fermi}, do not have all-sky survey capabilities.
+This makes the list of sources contributing to the correlation a valuable "input catalog" for the observations with ground-based \gr\ telescopes that are more sensitive than {\it Fermi} in the VHE \gr\ band, but, in contrast to {\it Fermi}, do not have all-sky survey capabilities.

-As a first choice, we took the 1-st year {\it Fermi} catalog as an input catalog for the correlation analysis \citep{fermi_catalog}.
-The catalog contains 1451 sources, 1024 of which are objects with $|b|\ge$10 degrees.
-Removing 7 confirmed VHE \gr\ sources from the list of \citet{paper1} (IC 310 is not in the {\it Fermi} catalog), we obtain an input catalog of $N_{\rm source}=1017$ sources.
+As a first choice, we took the first year {\it Fermi} catalog as an input catalog for the correlation analysis \citep{fermi_catalog}.
+The catalog contains 1451 sources, 1043 of which are objects with $|b|\ge$10 degrees.
+Removing seven confirmed VHE \gr\ sources from the list of \citet{paper1} (IC 310 is not in the {\it Fermi} catalog), we obtain an input catalog of $N_{\rm source}=1036$ sources.